 Located just a couple miles from Spring Park.
 The plantation home and birthplace cottage, dating back to the 1820’s are listed on the National Historic Register of Historic Places.
 Original furnishings of the Keller family decorate the home and museum, highlighted by hundreds of Miss Keller’s personal mementos, books, and gifts from her lifetime of travel and lectures for the betterment of the world’s blind and deaf-blind.

-Honors the outstanding achievements and the music of Alabamians.
-You’ll hear rocking rhythms and soul touching melodies as you admire the vast memorabilia from the lives and careers of more than 1,000 stars, representing all styles of America’s music.
+The outstanding achievements and the music of Alabamians are presented in this state museum.
+“Father of the Blues” W.C.
+Handy, “Father of Rock and Roll” Sam Phillips and Percy Sledge (“When a Man Loves a Woman”), all Shoals natives, are among the prestigious inductees.
+You’ll hear rocking rhythms and soul touching melodies as you admire the vast memorabilia from the lives and careers of more than 1,000 stars, representing all styles of America’s music. .

 Established in 1959, was the first successful, professional recording studio in Alabama.
 Arthur Alexander’s 1961 hit, “You Better Move On,” cut here, launched the famous Muscle Shoals sound.
 The internationally acclaimed documentary, Muscle Shoals released in 2013, told the story of FAME and its founder, Rick Hall.